SiloCityLabs/Cuttlephone/docs/index.md

 nav_order: 1
 ---

-# Cuttlephone 3D printable phone cases
+# Cuttlephone: 3D printable phone cases

-Cuttlephone is a 3D printed phone case and gamepad system.
+Cuttlephone is the shape-shifting phone case.
 Download pre-made models or create your own with the OpenSCAD customizer.

-Ready to print?
-Browse [featured and generated models](/models/) for downloadable 3MF files, then follow the [3D printing guide](/guides/print-guide/) for filament tips and slicer settings.
-Want a case for a phone that is not listed yet?
-Use the [phone case customizer](/guides/generator-guide/) with OpenSCAD to set dimensions, shell thickness, and controller rails yourself.
-Source code lives on [GitHub](https://github.com/SiloCityLabs/Cuttlephone).

 ## Features